 He did not add all the necessary combustible materials to the match head, but treated the red phosphorus separately, mixed it with glass powder and glue, and smeared it on the side wall of the match box.

-When in use, take out a safety match and rub it on the side wall.
+When in use, take out a safety match and rub it on the side wall of matchstick boxes.
 The heat generated by the friction will convert the red phosphorus into white phosphorus, and the white phosphorus will burn immediately when it meets the air.

 The heat of the white phosphorus combustion ignites the sulfur and antimony trisulfate in the match head, and at the same time releases the oxygen in the potassium chloride to support combustion, so the combustion process is extremely smooth and reliable.